 Participants who discontinue IP due to vision loss and adverse events will be summarized in Table 1.
-Participants who are deemed to have worsening disease at any point during follow-up will also be presented in Table 1.
-Worsening disease is defined as a loss of 15 or more ETDRS letters of vision compared to baseline OR as 1-step increase in the logOCT scale.
+Participants who are deemed to have worsening disease in the study or fellow eye at any point during follow-up will also be presented in Table 1.
+Worsening disease is defined as a loss of 15 or more ETDRS letters of vision compared to baseline OR a 1-step increase in the logOCT scale.

-12.3 Best-Corrected Visual Acuity
+12.3 Best-Corrected Visual Acuity (BCVA)

 Visual acuity will be collected at baseline and all follow-up visits for both eyes.
 Total letters read at each visit and change from baseline at each follow-up visit will be presented overall and by treatment arm for both the study and fellow eyes in Table 17.
-The number and percentage of participants with ≥ 10 letter change at each visit will also be included.
+The number and percentage of participants with $\geq 10$ letter change at each visit will also be included.
 Manifest refraction values for BCVA will be used when available.